PAUL34913/msp1-cv/README.md

 -   Re-designing form to not use bubbles for validation messages
 -   Form valiudation complete, responsive and working
+-   Removed dead class attirbutes and links on form.html

 ## Known Bugs